10 Solar, Storage, and Energy Predictions for 2024

 Basic Net Metering

-5. Reshaping of Residential Solar Markets
+5. Reshaping of Solar Markets

 California’s residential solar revenues are poised to plummet by 50% in 2024, reflecting the repercussions of policy shifts and consumer sentiment.
-The nexus between escalating electric bills, altered net metering policies, and political dynamics underscores the evolving landscape of residential solar markets and the imperative of balancing stakeholder interests.
+The nexus between escalating electric bills, altered net metering policies, and political dynamics underscores the evolving landscape of solar markets and the imperative of balancing stakeholder interests.

 6. Financial Strain on Solar Installation Companies